Estimating the Probability of Meeting a Deadline in Hierarchical Plans: Discussion

+In the following paragraphs we discuss directions for future research and ideas for possible technical improvements of the proposed techniques.
+Some of these improvements are easy to implement and the reason for not including them in the first place was for clarity of the presentation, other require future research.

+\paragraph{Avoid trimming variables with a small support} In the proposed algorithm, for ease of analysis and because we wanted to keep the code simple, we trimmed all the input and intermediate variables, whatever the size of their support is.
+This may be required, in a worst case, so doing so does not affect the complexity results, but it may give inferior run time and memory performance in the average case.
+We therefore, recommend to only trim variables that are small.
+This can be added as an initial test inside the Trim procedure.

-Numerous issues remain unresolved, briefly discussed below.
-Trivial improvements to the $\Trim$ operator are possible, such as the inverse version of the operator used to generate a lower bound for the empirical results.
-Other candidate improvements are not performing trimming (or even stopping a trimming operation) if the current support size is below $1/\varepsilon$, which may increase accuracy but also the runtime.
-Another point is that in the combined algorithm, space and time complexity can be reduced by adding some $\Trim$ operations, especially after processing a parallel node, which is not done in our version.
+\paragraph{Add a trim after a parallel node} Another point is that in the combined algorithm, space and time complexity can be reduced by adding some $\Trim$ operations, especially after processing a parallel node, which is not done in our version.
 This may reduce accuracy, a trade-off yet to be examined.

-Another option is, when given a specific threshold, trying for higher accuracy in just the region of the threshold, but how to do that is non-trivial.
-For {\em sampling} schemes such methods are known, including adaptive sampling \cite{bucher1988adaptive,lipton1990practical}, stratified sampling, and other schemes.
+\paragraph{Focused trimming} Another option is, when given a specific threshold, trying for higher accuracy in just the region of the threshold, but how to do that is non-trivial.
+For {\em sampling} schemes such methods are known, including adaptive sampling~\cite{bucher1988adaptive,lipton1990practical}, stratified sampling, and other schemes.
 It may be possible to apply such schemes to deterministic algorithms as well - an interesting issue for future work.

-Extension to continuous distributions: our algorithm can handle them by pre-running a version of the $\Trim$ operator on the primitive task distribution.
+\paragraph{Extension to continuous distributions} Our algorithm can handle them by pre-running a version of the $\Trim$ operator on the primitive task distribution.
 Since one cannot iterate over support values in a continuous distribution, start with the smallest support value (even if it is $- \infty$), and find the value at which the CDF increases by $\varepsilon$.
 This requires access to the inverse of the CDF, which is available, either exactly or approximately, for many types of distributions.